EmeryP/bearer-authorization/README.md

 # Basic and Bearer Authorization
-Basic and Bearer authorization practice

-## Challenge
-* Add basic and bearer authentication/authorization functionality to a CRUD api.
+Added basic and bearer authentication/authorization functionality to a CRUD API.

 ## Setup and Testing
-1) Fork and download this repository to your local machine
+1) Fork and clone this repository to your local machine
 2) Navigate to the root directory where the `index.js` is located
 3) From your cmd line run `npm i`
 4) In the `root` directory, run `mongod --dbpath=./data` from your command line and this will fire up the mongo database.